-If you are in the western part of Thailand and in mood for some light hiking in the lap of nature, here is a suggestion – head to Erawan National Park located in Tenasserim Hills.
+If you are in the western part of Thailand and in a mood for some light hiking in the lap of nature, here is a suggestion – head to Erawan National Park located in Tenasserim Hills.
 More than a park, I found it to be walking path along a lovely waterfall that is actually liked a tiered water body with many little falls connecting the various levels.
 Our guide told us that the name of the park comes from Airawat – the famed elephant of Lord Indra.
-No wonder the logo of the park has triple headed elephant in it.
+No wonder the logo of the park has the triple headed elephant in it.

 Erawan National Park Tour